a1v0/a1v0.de/articles/ups-api/format-ups-shipping-payload.md

       ],
       "ShipmentRatingOptions": {
         // This isn't strictly a minimum requirement,
-        // but it is needed to ensure you get the
+        // but you need it to apply the discount that
-        // discount that you probably have on your account.
+        // you probably have on your account.
         "NegotiatedRatesIndicator": "Y"
       }
     }